oannab/Unscramble-Computer-Science-Problems/Analysis.md

 - reading csv files is TC O(n), n is the no of lines traversed/read
 - SC is O(n) of csv data storage - is O(n + m), proportional to the no of lines and no of total sum of texts.csv and calls.csv
 - TC is O(n) whilst traversing the calls.
-- TC is O(n), for sorting operation, n is the no of unique phone no's
+- TC is O(n log n), for sorting operation, n is the no of unique phone no's
 - SC is O(n), given by the storage in dictionary, which is directly proportional to the unique no's in csv file. n is the no of unique no
-- Overall TC is O(n)
+- Overall TC is O(n log n), due to sorting() method
 - Overall SC is O(n)